helmut/forms/src/Fields/README.md

     }
     ```

 3. The `renderWith` method should return an array of properties to be passed to the template when rendering.
 The only property we have at the moment is value so let's just return that.
-Other properties such as id, form_id, name, type, label, required, valid and invalid status are included automatically.
+Other properties such as `id`, `form_id`, `name`, `type`, `label`, `required`, `valid` and `invalid` status are included automatically.

     ```php
     public function renderWith()